 The final stage of the selection process is the assessment centre, in which candidates will be required to complete a case study, give a presentation, take a part in a group exercise and, finally, an interview to gauge the candidate’s ability.
 Successful applicants at stage 4 will be given an offer of employment, or a place on one of the internships offered by the FCA.

-Our situational judgement practice test pack is suitable for preparing for the FCA situational judgement test.
+Our situational judgement test pack is suitable for preparing for the FCA situational judgement exercise.

 Excellent variety of practice tests ranging in difficulty levels.
 Really helped me feel prepared for, and pass, my actual online tests.